Computing Betti tables and minimal presentations of zero-dimensional persistent homology: Theory

 \section{Theory}

 We start with a simple, standard result which says that a projective presentation of $0$-dimensional homology is given by using the grades of vertices as generators, and the grades of edges as relations.
-Proofs can be found in \cref{section:proofs-theory}.

 \begin{lemma} Let $\Pscr$ be a poset, let $(G,f)$ be a $\Pscr$-filtered graph, and consider the following morphism of projective modules